Compare Cheap Van Insurance Quotes

 Employers liability insurance – This is necessary if you are an employer with your own business and have courier drivers working either permanently on the payroll or a contract basis.

 The panel of van insurance NI and the UK providers can help with the following insurance:

 Tips on getting the cheapest van insurance guaranteed

 - Always shop online and compare quotes between different companies.
 You may be amazed by how much the price can vary

 - Read the small print to make sure that you don’t buy ‘add-ons’ which you don’t need since they may already be covered in your main policy

 - If you don’t use the van a lot then capping the average miles you do can result in lower premiums.
 This is because the insurance company deems you less of a risk (i.e. someone who does five times as many miles is five times more likely to get into an accident)

-- Get a van which is in a lower insurance grouping.
-The larger and heavier the van then the higher the insurance group and the more expensive it’ll be for cover.
+- Get a van that is in a lower insurance grouping.
+The larger and heavier the van then the higher the insurance group and the more expensive it’ll be for coverage.